mikolajgs/prototyping/pkg/struct-db-postgres/README.md

-# struct2db
+# struct-db-postgres

-Package `struct2db` is meant to map structs to PostgreSQL tables (like ORM).
+Package `structdbpostgres` is meant to map structs to PostgreSQL tables (like ORM).

 ## Example usage
 ### Structs (models)